ssfsx17/ffpnp/Jobs/JobDetails/Chemist.md

 - Fight
 - Defend
 - Charge
-- Salve (1 AP) (special) - Use one item on the whole party.
-The item has half effect and duration.
+- Salve (1 AP) (multi) - Use one item type on every single member of the party.
+This uses up a number of that item type equal to the number of party members.
 - Chemistry Tech
 - 1 x Choice
 - Item